Mediterranean cruise packing list – a quick and easy guide

 Water bottle

 Bring a water bottle from home and fill it up on board before your shore excursion.
 It will be less expensive to buy bottled water for the whole family on a hot day.
+In addition, many cities such as Rome, have drinking fountains throughout the city where you can refill your water bottle for free.

 Child’s stroller